Python-SIP/sip/doc/directives.rst

 are processed or ignored.

 Platforms are mutually exclusive - only one platform can be enabled at a time.
 By default all platforms are disabled.
-The SIP :option:`-t <sip -t>` command line option is used to enable a platform.
+The SIP :option:`-t <sip5 -t>` command line option is used to enable a platform.

 If a platform is enabled then SIP will automatically generate a corresponding C